 - Requests are limited to one workshop per funding round.
 For a workshop series, apply for one workshop per application round.

-- Budgets must be complete, detailed, and accurate.
+- Budgets must be complete, detailed, and accurate and must be submitted using the ACMP budget form, available here.
 Incomplete or inacurate budgets are unlikely to result in a successful application.

 - Budgets must be expressed in U.S. dollars